mrfdev/1MB/Resources/Documentation/Discord/mining-pyro-mining.md

 you can silk touch deepslate ore, and place it later, and then mine it without silk touch .. if you want instant /mine stats 'exp' then dont use silk touch, or make sure to place the ores down later

+`/mine menu`

+## How to get started?
+Using a **fortune** pickaxe just mine any deepslate ore and you will gain pyro mining xp, zeta and items.

+### Fluxes
+Fluxes can be found from mining ores
+- basic fluxes will drop from overworld ores.
+- blazed fluxes will drop from nether ores.

+Fluxes can be sold to `/mine shop` for `/balance` money.

+### Gemstones
+Gemstones drop from each ore apart from Gold and Iron ore.
+You can either sell them using `/mine shop` or right click them to identify their quality which can either increase or decrease the overall sell price of the gemstone.

+Gemstones have a 5 different qualities to them which can increase or decrease the price you can sell them for.
+To check their quality right click the gemstone in your hand and it will show you its quality.
+The qualities that are possible are listed below.

+- Ruined
+- Badly damaged
+- Damaged
+- Worn
+- Pristine

+### Refinery
+A refinery is needed to process `Mysterious Dust`.
+To create a refinery place a Dropper facing upwards and a fence post ontop of it.

+Place the `Mysterious Dust` inside the refinery and punch the fence post to process the `Mysterious Dust` into the following components.

+- Rune dust (used to spawn rune guardians)
+- Orcalite (used to spawn oracles)
+- Ancient relic (used to upgrade sealed artifacts)
+- Shattered requium orb (can be crafted into requium orbs)

+Alternatively, you can place all 8 pieces of a vessel in it and punch the fence post to craft a vessel!